eejlny/SGRACEx1/README.md

 #define GAT_ENABLE 1 //implement support for GAT

-Recommended settings for ultra96v2 board:
+Recommended settings for a board like a ultra96v2:

 #define MAX_N    4096 // max number of input nodes in the graph.
 For example the cora dataset has 2708 nodes